y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 ## Pair-end mode

-According to the fragment size of BID-seq libraries, SE100 or SE150 sequencing mode is sufficent for most of the RNA fragments.
+According to the fragment size of BID-seq libraries, SE100 or SE150 sequencing mode is sufficient for most of the RNA fragments.
 To reduce cost, you do not need to run pair-end sequencing for most of the samples.
-But if you have longer insert fragment size, or want to imporve sequencing quality by PE mode, this pipeline also support analyzing data from PE mode.
+But if you have a longer insert fragment size, or want to improve sequencing quality by PE mode, this pipeline also supports analyzing data from PE mode.

-And the set up is as simple as adding a single line to into the YAML configure file.
+And the setup is as simple as adding a single line into the YAML configure file.

 ```yaml
 samples: